ubiquitous00/nextjs-login-page/README.md

     https://nextjs.org/learn/dashboard-app/adding-authentication

 3) Seeding the elasticsearch database
-    - run "node elasticsearch.seed.js" once you have created an index (can just do that in kibana coz I'm lazy)
+    - run "node elasticsearch.seed.js", which will fill in your local running elasticsearch db with a new index [firstname-lastname-index], and load it with a single user

-3) Run the app locally
+4) Run the app locally

 ```bash
 npm run dev